ocrosby/test-results-api/README.md

 - **GET** `/healthz/ready/` - Readiness probe to check if the API is ready to receive traffic.
 - **GET** `/healthz/startup/` - Startup probe to check if the API has fully started.

+## Environment Variables for Release Workflow

+The following environment variables must be set for the release workflow to function correctly:

+- **`GH_TOKEN`**: A GitHub token with permissions to create releases and push to the repository.
+This token is used by the `semantic-release` tool and the `docker/login-action` to authenticate with GitHub.

+These environment variables should be stored as secrets in your GitHub repository to ensure they are kept secure.

 ## Contributing

 Contributions are welcome!
 Please follow these guidelines to contribute to the Test Results API project.